aarnphm/aarnphm.github.io/content/dump/writing.md

 id: writing
 tags:
   - sapling
+date: "2023-07-29"
+draft: true
 title: Writing
-date: 2023-07-29
 ---

 Why writing?

-> Writing as [crystallised] thought, a way of expressing the labyrinth of interconnected, messy, and many time incoherent ideas in my mind.
+> Writing as _crystallised_ thought, a way of expressing the labyrinth of interconnected, messy, and incoherent ideas in my mind.
 It is a form of [knowledge distillation](https://jzhao.xyz/thoughts/knowledge-distillation) (Jacky on [writing](https://jzhao.xyz/thoughts/writing))

 Writing is an exploration, an excavation of self and the world in this painfully intricate dance.
 It is a way to bridge the chasm between ideas, to extend a filament of one consciousness to others.
 It is an extension of self, a second brain, where bounded by constraining nets of syntax and grammar, providing grounds for freedom of expression and articulate one's interests and curiosity.